Eduardo Úrculo: Career

 Returning to Cubism, Úrculo painted still lifes of bottles, cases, and fruit in the manner of Juan Gris.

 In his later years, he painted geishas using eastern iconography, both as romantic escapism and as a sexual icon.
 He also painted many variations of hats.
 He participated in the First Biennial of Art in the City of Oviedo and, in 1986, was honored at the Painting Contest of Luarca.
 His last individual exhibitions were held at the Fundación Marcelino Botin of Santander and in the gallery Teresa Square, in Valladolid (2000).
 In addition to Spain, his works were displayed at expositions, collections and biennials in Germany, France, Cuba, Iran, and the United States.

 Personal life

 The marriage to his first wife, Annie Chanvallon, was dissolved.
 He married secondly Victoria Hidalgo.
 He had one son, Yoann.

-Úrculo died of a heart attack in 2003 at the Madrid home of Salvador Dalí, and was buried at the Iglesia de San Juan el Real in Oviedo.
+Úrculo died of a heart attack in 2003 at the Madrid home of Salvador Dalí.